1x6/cadburys-monitor/README.md

 ## Usage

 - Deploy to railway or clone the repo
-- Create a new discord webhook and enter it into the `DISCORD_WEBHOOK_URL` variable
+- Create a new discord webhook and enter it into the `DISCORD_WEBHOOK_URL` enviroment variable
 - Start the server/deployment
 - Profit, free chocolate